 Figure 1.
-Co-management arrangements provide for the handback of traditional lands for management as parks and reserves.
+Comanagement arrangements enable the Australian government to hand back the freehold title to traditional lands to the traditional owners for management as parks and reserves.

-- Aboriginal-owned parks.
-Aboriginal-owned national parks and conservation parks are under the control of, and managed by, co-management boards.
-A co-management board for an Aboriginal-owned park has a majority of members from the relevant Aboriginal group and is chaired by a person nominated by the Aboriginal owners. - Crown-owned parks managed by a co-management board.
-Co-management boards may be established for Crown-owned national parks and conservation parks, in which case the board has management control of the park.
-Membership of a co-management board for a Crown-owned park is determined by agreement between the minister and the traditional owners. - Crown-owned parks with a co-management advisory structure.
-A statutory advisory structure may be established for a Crown-owned national park or conservation park to provide management advice.
+original-owned park has a majority of members from the relevant Aboriginal group, and is chaired by a person nominated by the Aboriginal owners.

+- Crown-owned parks managed by a comanagement board: comanagement boards may be established for Crown-owned national parks and conservation parks, in which case the board has management control of the park.
+Membership of a comanagement board for a Crownowned park is determined by agreement between the minister and the traditional owners. - Crown-owned parks with a comanagement advisory structure: a statutory advisory structure may be established for a Crown-owned national park or conservation park to provide management advice.
 However, it does not have management control.
 The functions and membership structure of an advisory committee are determined by agreement between the minister and the relevant Aboriginal group.

-Ten co-management agreements are now in place under the new arrangements.
-These encompass approximately 8.9 million hectares, or around 42% of the formal reserve system in South Australia (Figure 2).
+Ten comanagement agreements are now in place under the new arrangements.
+These encompass approximately 8.9 million hectares, or around 42 percent of the formal reserve system in South Australia (Figure 2).